-A slate is an actor’s recorded introduction at the beginning of the audition––simply your name followed by Take 1, Take 2, Take 3, etc. Even if your name is embedded in the title of the audio file, many casting directors want to hear from the start who they’re talking to crisply and clearly; casting director and Backstage Expert Jen Rudin says they should “feel and sound breezy and conversational” and you should sound like yourself.
+Voice acting auditions can be in-person or remote—but either way, you’ll start by slating.
+A slate is an actor’s recorded introduction at the beginning of the audition: your name followed by Take 1, Take 2, Take 3, etc. Even if your name is embedded in the title of the audio file, many casting directors want to hear from the start who they’re talking to.
+Casting director Jen Rudin says your slate should “feel and sound breezy and conversational.”

 After your name and take is established, that’s when you take a breath and then go into the side’s copy provided by the project’s casting team.
 Because you’re often recording yourself and submitting an audio file remotely, you want to warm up before an audition, drink a lot of water, practice your diction while reading the sides.
 Same, however, goes for in-person voiceover auditions.
 Being prepared and present are the keys to success here.
 Another thing to keep in mind for those in-person auditions?
 Come early.
 “You should do everything in your power to come early to every single audition you get,” Rudin says.
 “When you arrive, sign in and check to see if the copy is out and available to read before you go into the room.
 Grab the copy and find a seat.
 Now is your time to read the lines to yourself and get familiar with the script.
 What is the product?
 What are the most important words to emphasize in your reads?
 Ask yourself those basic questions.
 Remember, this time in the waiting room is not the time to do your vocal warm-ups or practice reading out loud.”

-“Because speaking is such an everyday activity, voice actors assume that they are ready to perform at the drop of a hat with little or no preparation,” Gaskins and Baker continue.
-“In truth, many actors can render an adequate cold-reading of a script, but rarely can they get beyond adequate.”
+To prepare for a voiceover recording session, you should incorporate voice acting warmups into your routine.
+“Because speaking is such an everyday activity, voice actors assume that they are ready to perform at the drop of a hat with little or no preparation,” voiceover experts Rudy Gaskins and Joan Baker note. “[M]any actors can render an adequate cold-reading of a script, but rarely can they get beyond adequate.”

-Warming up for a voiceover audition calls for more than just tongue-twisters.
-Many vocal warm-ups for singers work for voice actors, as well.
-Reflecting on how to warm your voice up in public, voice teacher and Backstage Expert Andrew Byrne says you should begin by mouthing the words required for an audition.
-“If you mouth the words...you will be warming up your articulators (jaw, tongue, lips),” he says.
-“Additionally, several postural muscles of your larynx will be moving and getting warm, even though your vocal cords will still not be touching.”
 Another warm-up you may not think of?
-Practicing through a straw. “[This] creates what’s known as a semi-occluded vocal tract.
-This is a fancy way of saying that the tube of your throat is partially/mostly narrowed and lengthened,” Byrne says.
+Practicing through a straw.
+This creates a “semi-occluded vocal tract”—a “fancy way of saying that the tube of your throat is partially/mostly narrowed and lengthened,” Byrne says.
 “In addition to making the sound quieter, this technique helps your vocal cords meet more efficiently.
 Regularly practicing your songs [or monologues] through a straw can reduce vocal fatigue, and improve clarity and lower pressure.”

 In the voiceover studio, actors will be directed to enter a glass-enclosed booth and, through headphones, you will be directed by the creatives or engineer on the other side.
 The session will usually only last a few hours.

-Let’s say you’re a voiceover newbie and you’ve just nailed your audition and booked your first big gig.
-First of all: congratulations!
-Just like auditioning, a lot of commercial voiceover work can be done at the professional level remotely through the tools and at-home techniques listed above, but that’s often not the case for animated series and videogames.
+Just like auditioning, a lot of commercial voiceover work can be done at the professional level remotely through the tools and at-home techniques listed above, but that’s often not the case for animated series and video games.
 Directors want you in the recording studio (sometimes with other actors) to really perfect the vision of whatever talking animal or ninja warrior you happen to playing onscreen.